Burton C. Bell

-Burton Christopher Bell (born February 19, 1969) is an American musician and vocalist.
-He is best known as the co-founder and former frontman of the metal band Fear Factory.
+Burton Christopher Bell (born February 19, 1969) is an American musician.
+He is best known as the co-founder and former frontman of the industrial metal band Fear Factory.
 Until 2021 he was the only member to perform on all of the band's albums.
 His singing style mixes clean and shouted vocals with death growls.

 Career

 Fear Factory

 Prior to his role in Fear Factory, Bell was in the band Hateface.
 In 1989, after Hateface disbanded, his housemate Dino Cazares invited him to meet a drummer (Raymond Herrera) to possibly work with.
 On October 31, 1990, Bell, Cazares, Herrera and Romero jammed for the first time in a studio in South Los Angeles.
 The group recorded four studio albums before Fear Factory disbanded temporarily in 2002.
 The band reformed in 2004 with Christian Olde Wolbers switching from bass to guitar and Byron Stroud on bass.
 This line-up recorded two albums.
 During the following period of inactivity within the band, Cazares and Bell patched up their differences, and in 2009 decided to have Fear Factory return to form.

 Bell is the only member to have appeared on every Fear Factory release from their first demo in 1991 to their tenth studio album Aggression Continuum (2021).

 In 2012, Bell and Cazares received the Revolver Golden Gods Icon award.

 After 31 years as the singer of Fear Factory, Bell announced on September 28, 2020 that he had left the band, citing "consistent series of dishonest representations and unfounded accusations from past and present band members" and a bitter feud between himself and Cazares.
 However, his vocals appear on their tenth studio album Aggression Continuum, which had been completed in 2017 but not released until 2021.

 On June 16 2021, Bell performed the Fear Factory song "Replica" with a group of Australian musicians in Sydney.
 This happened after he'd done a DJ set at a local venue.